 Recommended ResourcesA recommended textbook is Economics of the Public Sector by Joseph Stiglitz (Norton).

-It is strongly recommended that students read at least one prominent newspaper/magazine (e.g. The Australian or the Australian Financial Review or the New York Times or the Economist) to familiarise themselves with the important policy debates of the day.
+It is strongly recommended that students read at least one prominent newspaper/magazine (e.g. The Australian or the Australian Financial Review or the New York Times) to familiarise themselves with the important policy debates of the day.
 Additional readings will be provided as the course progresses.

 Online LearningThe course makes extensive use of MyUni to post notes, assignments and for communication with the students

 Learning & Teaching ModesThe course will be delivered in the standard lecture-mode.
 Students are expected to actively participate in the lectures, which includes doing the requisite reading, answering questions and participating in the conversations.
 Tutorials will use the problem-solving approach to underscore the concepts covered in the lectures.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Typical weekly workload for the course is 12 hours per week, distributed as follows: 2 hours for the lecture, 1 hour for the tutorial, 3 hours for requisite revision/required readings, 4 hours for homework problems and 2 hours for additional readings.